inverno-io/inverno-mods/doc/reference-guide.md

 - First if multiple modules exposing web router configurers are composed together with the *web* module, we'll end up with dependency injection conflicts since multiple web router configurer beans can be wired to the *web* module.
 Selecting one of them with a `@Wire` annotation doesn't really solve the problem since we expect all routes to be configured in the Web server router.
 - Then if such module is composed in another module defining other Web controllers, we still need to expose one Web router configurer providing all route definitions to a top module composing the *web* module.

-In order to solve these issues, the Web Winter compiler plugin aggregates all Web router configurer beans annotated with `@WebRoutes` into the generated Web router configurer of the module so that it can be used to configure all defined routes.
+In order to solve these issues, the Web Inverno compiler plugin aggregates all Web router configurer beans annotated with `@WebRoutes` into the generated Web router configurer of the module so that it can be used to configure all defined routes.
 This includes Web router configurer exposed in component modules as well as user defined Web router configurer beans within the module.

 A generated Web router configurer is always annotated with a `@WebRoutes` annotation specifying the Web routes it configures.
 For instance, the Web router configurer generated for the module defining the book Web controller looks like: